PFTL/website/content/blog/13_storing_data.rst

 The first thing you have to notice is that we are explicitly opening the file with the command ``open``.
 The important portion of information here is the ``wb`` that we added at the end.
 The ``w`` stands for *writing* mode, i.e. the file will be created if it doesn't exist, and if it already exists it will be erased and started from scratch.
 The second letter, the ``b`` is for binary mode, which is needed for letting numpy append data to a file.
 In order to generate the header, we first save an empty list with the header.
 Within the for-loop, we save every value to the file, line by line.

 With the example above, if you open the file you will see it exactly as earlier.
-However, if you add a ``sleep`` within the loop, and open the file, you will see the partial saves.
+However, if you add a ``sleep`` statement within the for-loop, and open the file, you will see the partial saves.
 Remember that not all operating systems allow you to open the file in two different programs at the same time.
 Moreover, not all text editors are able to notice changes to the file from outside themselves, meaning that you won't see the changes to the file unless you re-open it.

 Flushing Changes
 ~~~~~~~~~~~~~~~~
 If you start saving partial data often, you will notice that, especially when your program crashes, some of the points may be missing.
-Writing to disk is a step that is handled by the operating system, and therefore the behavior can be very different depending on which one you use and how busy it is.
-Python puts the writing instructions into a queue, meaning that can be executed much later in time.
-A good practice to be sure that changes are being written, especially when you expect that your program may give raise to `unhandled exceptions <{filename}12_handling_exceptions.rst>`_ is to add the ``flush`` command.
+Writing to disk is a step that is handled by the operating system, and therefore the behavior can be very different depending on which one you use and how busy the computer is.
+Python puts the writing instructions into a queue, which means that the writing itself can be executed much later in time.
+A good practice to be sure that changes are being written, especially when you are aware that your program may give raise to `unhandled exceptions <{filename}12_handling_exceptions.rst>`_ is to add the ``flush`` command.
 Simply like this:

 .. code-block:: python